- What is a Settlement Agreement?

 - non-competition clause and non- solicitation clause,

 Our Amsterdam employment lawyers are specialists in employment law and dismissal law.
 We give legal advice on dismissal, we draw up settlement agreements and check (assess) termination agreements for employees.
 We are specialists in negotiating settlement packages.
 We always try to have the costs for legal help reimbursed by your employer.

 Mutual consent to terminate an employment agreement

+A severance agreement is a contract.
 If the parties have mutually agreed to terminate an employment agreement, the agreements made between the employee and the employer are often laid down in a settlement agreement.
 Settlement agreements are an increasingly popular way to resolve employment disputes and are frequently used when an employer needs to terminate a person’s employment.